Resilience of Global Supply Chains and Generic Drug Shortages DRAFT

 We study the role of newspapers in the migration decisions of rural individuals in the 1870-1940 United States.
 Contributing to the urban and health economics literature, we offer new insights about how information, specifically newspaper portrayals of public health advancements like water filtration and sewage systems, shapes rural-urban migration patterns.
 We show that access to information about urban health conditions through newspapers played a crucial role in encouraging rural individuals to move to cities over the turn of the 20th century.
 By exploiting a novel linkage between full-count U.S. census data and a unique historical newspaper dataset at the county level, which leverages text-mining and Natural Language Processing (NLP) algorithms, we provide novel evidence that rural individuals responded to newspaper narratives on public health investments and disease occurrences.
 Rural migrants with access to information about public health investments migrated in higher proportion to sanitation-adopting cities compared to rural migrants with no access to such information, and avoided cities affected by epidemics more than their non-informed counterparts.
 This finding is consistent with the literature suggesting that such investments significantly reduced mortality from waterborne diseases (typhoid and diphtheria) and improved quality of life, making cities more attractive places to live.
 As policymakers consider strategies to revitalize urban areas in the post-pandemic era, our study highlights the potential importance of information dissemination in promoting urban growth and development.

-Equilibrium Provision of Information in Two-Sided Markets: Evidence from an Online Job Platform , with Jesse Silbert [Draft and Slides available upon request]
+Large Language Models and Signaling in Online Labor Markets, with Jesse Silbert [Draft and Slides available upon request]

 Abstract